V-Sekai/manuals/71 Decisions/71.01 Draft 01/20211103-use-platform-called-vfx-reference-platform.md

 ## Context and Problem Statement

-> [A standard reference platform's purpose is to] minimise incompatibilities between different software packages, ease the support burden for Linux-based pipelines and encourage further adoption of Linux by software vendors.
+> [A standard reference platform's purpose is to] minimize incompatibilities between different software packages, ease the support burden for Linux-based pipelines and encourage further adoption of Linux by software vendors.

 Here are some problems: